petebachant/petebachant.github.io/_posts/2025-09-01-single-button.md

 Furthermore,
 it's a lot easier to productize an algorithm when you have a working reference implementation, even if it's going to be rewritten.
+In fact,
+I'd much rather have a working project with niche, highly specific one-off scripts than one that has been shoddily converted into a half-baked tool.

 Imagine if we could shave a few weeks of work off of every research project from now onwards.